8 Facts About Butchers

 Butchery is a physically demanding job for a variety of reasons.
 Firstly, butchers are required to stand for long periods of time and continuously repeat the same movements.

 Butchers also must bend and stoop to grasp cuts of meat – something that can be difficult in cold environments.
 Finally, when butchers receive products from a delivery truck, they need to be physically capable of moving the deliveries from the truck to the shop.

 5. Butchers work in cold environments

 General working conditions for butchers are usually cold in order to keep meat products fresh.
-Butchers keep up with the cold by wearing layers and taking breaks in warmer areas of the plant.
+Butchers keep up with the cold by wearing layers and taking breaks in warmer areas of the store.
 Both of these things are very important because fatigue happens faster in cold environments.

 6. Butchers work clean

-7. Butchers tend to have customer service skills
+7. Butchers have customer service skills

 Butchers who work in retail stores are also responsible for directly interacting with customers.
 Therefore, butchers must be comfortable with talking to customers and making sure that they are happy.
 It is during this time that they cut, weight, wrap and price meat for customers.

 Understanding what a customer wants is the key to ensuring that customers come back to the store.
 Additionally, butchers provide advice on the nutritional value of foods, as well as the best storage and cooking methods.

 8. Butchers have manual dexterity, an attention for detail and stamina